oliyh/fixa/README.md

 Better fixtures for Clojure/script

-Why does `clojure.test` limit us to `:each` and `:once` fixtures for the entire namespace?
+Why does `clojure.test` limit us to a single set of `:each` and `:once` fixtures for all tests in a namespace?

-Shouldn't the granularity of an individual test be where we can apply fixtures?
+Shouldn't we have the granularity of being able to apply particular fixtures to an individual test?

+fixa lets you define fixtures at the individual test level using a simple metadata notation.

 ## Usage

+Firstly you need to add the fixa metadata to your test vars, then choose the appropriate instructions for your test runner (kaocha or clojure.test).

+Note that the fixa fixtures will run _after_ any fixtures defined by `use-fixtures`.

 ### Annotate your tests